We're super excited to share more crafty DIY ideas with you.

 She’s a feisty little thing and loves playing tug of war with our other fur baby, Zia.
 And sometimes that game of tug of war goes wrong and EeeeeDeeeee ends up in the pool.
 Fortunately, she can swim.
 Unfortunately, her legs are just too short to stand on the stairs so she can’t get out of the pool on her own 😮

 She’s crept so deeply into our hearts and we can’t bear the thought of her drowning if they play tug of war when we’re not around to save her.
 So we had to make a plan.
 Dog pool ramps are hard to come by and when you do find one, it’s horribly expensive or the reviews are a bit suspect.
 So we decided to DIY this Dog Pool Ramp for her.

 PVC pipe comes in different thicknesses, sizes and “flexibilitiness” Lordy, I don’t even think that’s a word 😀 Look for the SN value (Nominal stiffness).
 The higher the number the stiffer, or less flexible, the pipe is.
 You want something that doesn’t bend too easily.
 We used electrical conduit to make our doggie pool ramp since we already had some.
 It’s strong enough to hold EeeeeDeeeee’s weight without bending.

 First things first.
 Measure your fur babies.
-The ramp needs to be long enough for them to sit on comfortably and at least 20 cm (about 8”) wider than they are.
+The ramp needs to be long enough for them to sit, or lie on comfortably and at least 20 cm (about 8”) wider than they are.